 - Can I apply on behalf of my child?

 Knowing what to do to get through a complicated application process is challenging, and every case is unique.
 That's why we encourage you to meet with us for a free consultation.
-We'll review your case with you and help determine a legal strategy to get the benefits you need.
+We can review your case with you and help determine a legal strategy to get the benefits you deserve.
 Call 1-800-64-JONES or contact us online.

 To be eligible for SSD benefits, you need to have worked in jobs covered by Social Security for at least five of the last 10 years.
 You also need to demonstrate that you meet the Social Security Administration's definition of disabled, as laid out in the agency's "blue book."
 The government needs to know that you cannot do any substantial work because of your disability and that the impairment is expected to last at least 12 months or result in death.
 Finally, with few exceptions, you need to be a U.S. citizen or permanent resident.

 The Social Security Administration denies about two-thirds of initial applications.
-With an attorney on your side, you have a better chance of being approved for benefits in the first place - we'll help you fill out the paperwork and ensure there is no missing or unclear information.
-And if your application is denied, you'll definitely need us to help you appeal your denied claim.
+With an attorney on your side, you may have a better chance of being approved for benefits in the first place.
+We can help you fill out the paperwork and ensure there is no missing or unclear information.
+And if your application is denied, we can help you appeal your denied claim.

 We take SSD cases on a contingency fee basis, which means that you don't pay us anything out of pocket.
 If and when you are approved for benefits, our fee is a percentage of your past due benefits set by the SSA.